sharathr25/javascript/cheatsheet.md

 array.unshift(4);
 ```

-## pop an element from end of exisiting array
+## pop an element from the front of exisiting array

 ex: 4 <- [4,1,2,3]